 Junior: As a junior, you are holistically supported towards becoming prepared through career and professional development.
 This is the year for you to really start networking and making connections and completing quality work to establish plans for senior year and beyond.

 Senior: You have made it to your destination!
 Being the first in your family to graduate is a major accomplishment and Generation Merr1mack will work with you to make sure you stay on track and focused your senior year.
-The options for after graduation are truly up to you, let Generation Merr1mack & the O’Brien Center for Student Success help you make those difficult decisions with ease.
+The options for after graduation are truly up to you, let Generation Merr1mack & The O’Brien Center for Career Development help you make those difficult decisions with ease.

 Are you a G-1 Student?